chef/chef-web-docs/chef_master/source/config_yml_kitchen.rst

 Platform Attributes
 --------------------------------------------------------------------------
-The following kitchen.yml file sets up a simple tiered configuration of the Chef server, including two front-end servers, a single back-end server, and all three add-ons (Chef push jobs, Reporting, and Chef management console).
+The following kitchen.yml file sets up a simple tiered configuration of the Chef server, including two front-end servers, a single back-end server, and two add-ons (Chef push jobs and Chef management console).
 The ``platforms`` block uses an ``attributes`` section to define Chef server-specific attributes that are used by all three test suites:

 .. code-block:: yaml